usnistgov/WIPP/user-guide/workflows/README.md

 # Modify a Task
-While a workflow is not launched, it is possible to modify an existing task.
+Before a workflow is submitted, it is possible to modify an existing task.
 To do so, click on the [edit icon](#copy-a-task) on the task box of the task you want to modify.
 **You can modify everything but the plugin.**